Chevrolet Corvette: Second generation (C2; 1963–1967)

 Four-wheel disc brakes were introduced in 1965, as was a "big block" engine option: the 396 cuin V8.
 Side exhaust pipes were also optionally available in 1965, and continued to be offered through 1967.
 The introduction of the 425 hp 396 cuin big block in 1965 spelled the beginning of the end for the Rochester fuel injection system.
 The 396 cuin option cost US$292.70 while the fuel injected 327 cuin engine cost US$538.00.
 Few could justify spending US$245.00 more for 50 hp less, even though FI could deliver over 20 mpg on the highway and would keep delivering fuel despite high G-loading in corners taken at racing speeds.
 Another 1963 and 1964 option was the Z06 competition package, which offered stiffer suspension, bigger, multi-segment lined brakes with finned drums, and more.
 Only a couple hundred coupes and a single convertible were factory-equipped this way in 1963.
 With only 771 fuel-injected cars built in 1965, Chevrolet discontinued the option at the end of the 1965 production, having introduced a less-expensive big block 396 engine rated at 425 hp in the middle of the production year and selling over 2,000 in just a few months.
 For 1966, Chevrolet introduced an even larger 427 cuin Big Block version.
 Other options available on the C2 included the Wonderbar auto-tuning AM radio, AM-FM radio (mid-1963), air conditioning (late-1963), a telescopic steering wheel (1965), and headrests (1966).
 The Sting Ray's independent rear suspension was successfully adapted for the new-for-1965 Chevrolet Corvair, which solved the quirky handling problems of that unique rear-engine compact.

 1967 was the final model year for the second generation.
-The 1967 model featured restyled fender vents, less ornamentation, and backup lamps - which were on the inboard in 1966 - were now rectangular and centrally located.
+The 1967 model featured restyled fender vents, less ornamentation, and backup lamps - which were inboard in 1966 - became rectangular and centrally located.
 The first use of all four taillights in red started in 1961 and was continued thru the C2 line-up except for 1966.
-This feature returned for the 1967 model year and then continued on all Corvettes since.
+This feature returned for the 1967 model year and then continued until 1968, the first C3 model year.
 The 1967 model year had the first L88 engine option that was rated at 430 hp, but unofficial estimates place the output at 560 hp or more.
 Only twenty such engines were installed at the factory.
 From 1967 through 1969, the Holley triple two-barrel carburetor, or Tri-Power, was available on the 427 L89 (a $368 option, on top of the cost for the high-performance 427).
 Despite these changes, sales slipped more than 15%, to 22,940 (8,504 coupes, off close to 15%, and 14,436 convertibles, down nearly 19%).